arqalite/fire-king-guide/src/combos/ponix/2-card-generic.md

 1. Normal Summon [_Legendary Fire King Ponix_].
 2. Activate Ponix - add [_Fire King Sanctuary_] from your Deck to your hand.
 3. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
-4. Activate Island - destroy the FIRE Beast, Beast-Warrior or Winged Beast in your hand, add [_Sacred Fire King Garunix_] from your Deck to your hand.
+4. Activate Island - destroy the FIRE Beast, Beast-Warrior or Winged Beast in your hand, then add [_Sacred Fire King Garunix_] from your Deck to your hand.
 5. Activate Sacred - Special Summon it from your hand.
 6. Activate Sacred again - destroy [_Fire King Avatar Arvata_] in your Deck.
 7. Activate Arvata - Special Summon a FIRE Beast, Beast-Warrior or Winged Beast from the GY.